Last updated on February 22, 2023 (Montreal time)

 Repatriation As repatriation is compulsory to arrive in Canada, you must have travel insurance covering repatriation to Canada.

-Canada's health system: travel insurance for peace of mind
+Canada's health care system: travel insurance for peace of mind

-A health insurance is imperative to allow you to enter the country but also in case something happens to you during the waiting period or after, depending on your work permit.
+Health insurance is imperative to allow you to enter the country, but also in case something happens to you during the waiting period or after depending on your work permit.

-Canada & WHV health system: how to protect your health in Canada?
+Health system in Canada & WHP: how to protect your health in Canada?

-Chapka, a leading player in travel insurance, offers insurance solutions to protect your health abroad.
-To guide you in your journey to Canada, Cap Working Holiday, from Chapka will be the perfect solution for your departure via the EIC programme.
+Travel insurance Chapkais a reference actor that offers insurance solutions to protect your health abroad.
+Ainfi to accompany you to Canada, Cap Working Holiday, from Chapka will be the perfect solution for your departure via the EIC program.

 Exclusive MAPLR partnership: